beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 over the underlying transport after the TLS connection is closed, the TLS implementation MUST receive the responding "close_notify" alert before indicating to the application layer that the TLS connection has ended.
-If the application protocol will not transfer any additional data, but will only close the underlying transport connection, then the implementation MAY choose to close the transport without waiting for the responding "close_notify".
+If the application protocol will not transfer any additional data but will only close the underlying transport connection, then the implementation MAY choose to close the transport without waiting for the responding "close_notify".
 No part of this standard should be taken to dictate the manner in which a usage profile for TLS